Welcome to the Child Language Lab at Boston University!

-- How does language learning differ in children acquiring languages other than English?
+- How does word learning differ in children acquiring languages other than English?

-- What are the mechanisms underlying our abilities to rapidly process the language we hear?
+- How do we rapidly process the language we hear?

 We use a variety of behavioral methods, and primarily eye-tracking, to answer these questions in infants, toddlers, and preschoolers, as well as in adults.
 This research interfaces with linguistics, cognitive and developmental psychology, and communication sciences and disorders.

-This research has been funded by the National Institutes of Health (DC013306, HD067485), Autism Speaks, Language Learning journal, the American Philosophical Society, and the Sleep Research Society Foundation, in addition to internal funding from Boston University.
+This research has been funded by the National Institutes of Health (K01 DC013306, R03 HD067485), American Speech-Language-Hearing Foundation, Autism Speaks, Charles H. Hood Foundation, Language Learning journal, American Philosophical Society, and Sleep Research Society Foundation, in addition to internal funding from Boston University.